shadiakiki1986/WordPress-API/README.md

 Laravel users can just include the service provider `Neo\WpApi\WpApiServiceProvider` in their app configuration file.

-Create a configuration file and name it `wpapi.php` where you can now specify your configuration items as listed above.
+You can now run `artisan config::publish` to publish the configuration file and customise.

 	<?php